Haseltalab/LIPRO/README.md

 ### Bishop

 Some profiles are too complicated to be designed by combination of polygons.
-Therefore, they can be loaded and used in sweep function.
+Therefore, they can be loaded and used with sweep function.

 ```python
 from LIPRO import *